realprogrammersusevim/email-classifier/README.md

 # Email Classifier

-Classifying spam using a Transformer Pytorch model.
+Classifying spam using a Pytorch model.
 Modern spam filters still use simple Naive Bayesian classifiers.
-This project hopes to surpass the accuracy of these previous models using a Transformer architecture.
+This project hopes to surpass the accuracy of these previous models using a better architecture.

 ## Setup